-Following this offering and the concurrent private placement, our authorized capital stock shall consist of shares of common stock, par value \$0.01 per share and shares of preferred stock, par value \$ per share.
-Following the consummation of this offering and the concurrent private placement, shares of common stock and no shares of preferred stock shall be issued and outstanding.
+Following this offering, our authorized capital stock shall consist of shares of common stock, par value \$0.01 per share and shares of preferred stock, par value \$ per share.
+Following the consummation of this offering, shares of common stock and no shares of preferred stock shall be issued and outstanding.